rogerkeays/unchecked/README.md

     java Test

+Or start a `jshell` session using `nowarn` to suppress warnings about checked exception:

+    $ jshell --class-path unchecked.jar -C-Xplugin:"unchecked nowarn" -J--add-opens=java.base/java.lang=ALL-UNNAMED

-To add the `nowarn` parameter, use this syntax:
+Note, to add the `nowarn` parameter, use this syntax:

     -Xplugin:"unchecked nowarn"